microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 # How should you proceed?
 ### Identify Private Workbooks

-One of the easiest ways is to identify a private workbook and shared workbook by their icon on the gallery view.
-The private workbook will have a blue icon with a person figure in the corner.
-The shared workbook is a similar blue icon without a person figure.
+You can identify private workbooks and shared workbooks by their icon in the gallery view.

 ![Private vs Shared Workbook](../Images/PrivateVsSharedWB.png)